mjordan/islandora_workbench/README.md

 Contributions to Islandora Workbench are welcome, but please open an issue before opening a pull request.
 If you don't open one, I'll ask you to do so.

+### Testing

+Metadata, files, and Drupal configurations can, in the real world, be extremly complex and varied.
+Testing Islandora Workbench in the wild is best way to help make it better for everyone.
+If you encouter a difficulty, an unexpected behavior, or Workbench crashes on you, reach out on the #islandoraworkbench Slack channel or open an issue in this Github repo.

+Using Workbench and reporting problems is the best way you can contibute!

+## Documentation and code

-If you have a suggestion for improving the documentation, please open an issue on [this repository's queue](https://github.com/mjordan/islandora_workbench/issues) and tag your issue "documentation".
+* If you have a suggestion for improving the documentation, please open an issue on [this repository's queue](https://github.com/mjordan/islandora_workbench/issues) and tag your issue "documentation".
-If you want to contribute code (bug fixes, optimizations, new features, etc.), consult the [developer's guide](https://mjordan.github.io/islandora_workbench_docs/development_guide/).
+* If you want to contribute code (bug fixes, optimizations, new features, etc.), consult the [developer's guide](https://mjordan.github.io/islandora_workbench_docs/development_guide/).

 ## License